-- Call or, respectively, Put Warrants relating to one fine troy ounce of gold -
+- Turbo Call or, respectively, Turbo Put Warrants relating to the EUR / USD exchange rate -

-These Warrant Terms apply to a specific series of Call or, respectively, Put Warrants.
+These Warrant Terms apply in each case to a specific series of Turbo Call or, respectively, Turbo Put Warrants.
 The points marked with "•" are different for each series and details are provided in the Schedule to the Warrant Terms.